-- 4. The Licencee shall submit a complete Environmental Protection Plan (EPP) for approval of the Director prior to construction of the Development.
-The EPP shall describe the approach to be used by the Licencee to ensure that mitigative measures are applied systematically, and in a manner consistent with the commitments made in the EIS, including commitments for mitigation measures to address concerns raised by First Nations, Metis communities and local Aboriginal communities about potential adverse effects on the exercise of Aboriginal treaty rights as summarized in the EIS commitment table.
-If prior approval is given by the Director, separate EPPs may be submitted for the construction and operation phases, as well as for different reaches or components of the Development.
-Specifically, the EPP shall: - a) describe the environmental management system and protocol for internal reporting on monitoring and compliance for the construction of the project; - b) provide field construction personnel with clear instructions on the mitigation measures to be implemented and on the appropriate lines of communication and means of reporting to be followed throughout the full-life cycle of the project; - c) summarize environmental sensitivities and mitigation actions and emergency response plans and reporting protocols;
+- 13. The Licencee shall submit an Environmental Protection Plan for the approval of the Director for the construction of the Development.
+This plan shall describe the approach to be used by the Licencee to ensure that mitigative measures are applied systematically, and in a manner consistent with the commitments made in the Proposal.
+Separate plans may be submitted for different components or phases of the Development.
+Specifically, the plan shall: - a) describe the environmental management system; - b) provide field construction personnel with clear instructions on the mitigation measures to be implemented and on the appropriate lines of communication and means of reporting to be followed throughout the life cycle of the project; - c) summarize environmental sensitivities and mitigation actions and emergency response plans and reporting protocols.